-To calculate the costs for sending and receiving messages via the WhatsApp Business API, WhatsApp introduced its 'Conversation-based pricing'.
+To calculate the costs for sending and receiving messages via the WhatsApp Business API, WhatsApp introduced their ‘Conversation-based pricing’.
+Do note this pricing model will be updated by Meta, from the 1st of June, 2023.
 In this article, we’ll take you past everything you need to know about this pricing model.

 The 1000 conversations limit

-The 24-hour limit still applies to all WhatsApp conversations, user- or business initiated.
-This means you will have a timeframe of 24 hours to respond to the last message of your customer.
-In case these 24 hours have passed, you can reopen the conversation by sending a WhatsApp template to your customer.
+The 24-hour session limit still applies to all WhatsApp conversations, user- or business initiated.
+So you will have a timeframe of 24 hours to respond to the last message of your customer.
+If these 24 hours have passed, you can reopen the conversation by sending a WhatsApp template to your customer.